Princess Grace Irish Library

 A prestigious library in the heart of Monaco

-A rich cultural program
+A rich cultural programme

 To read, to visit

-Closed on Saturdays and Sundays, in August and between December 25 and January 1.
+Closed on Saturdays and Sundays, in August and between 25 December and 1 January.

 Free admission